General Distribution Requirement

 The physics and astronomy department participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations for the physics and astronomy department are available from either the department office or the Director of Academic Programs.

 These temporary courses are offered by instructors at their own initiative or in response to student requests.
-The following are examples of recent offerings: Cosmology, Condensed Matter Physics, Nanoscience, Particle Physics, Biomechanics, Chemical Physics, and General Relativity.
+The following are examples of recent offerings: Cosmology, Condensed Matter Physics, Nanoscience, Particle Physics, Biomechanics, Biophysics, Chemical Physics, and General Relativity.
 To be announced at registration.
 (2-4 credits)

 The department offers independent study options in the form of independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.